ga-wdi-lessons/mongoose-intro/readme.md

 >CRUD is something that is necessary in most every application out there.
 We have to create, read, update, and delete information all the time.

-What are the Advantages of using MongoDB (non-relational) versus PostgreSQL (relational)?
+When would we use MongoDB (non-relational) versus PostgreSQL (relational)?

+>HINT theres not always a right answer!

 ![mongoose.js](https://www.filepicker.io/api/file/KDQZV88GTIaQn6p0GagE)